GoogleCloudPlatform/accelerated-platforms/platforms/gke-aiml/playground/README.md

 ## Create the resources

-Before running Terraform, make sure that the Service Usage API is enable.
+Before running Terraform, make sure that the Service Usage API and Service Management API are enabled.

 - Enable Service Usage API

   `gcloud services enable serviceusage.googleapis.com`

+- Enable the Service Management API

+  `gcloud services enable servicemanagement.googleapis.com`

 - Ensure the endpoints are not in a deleted state